top of page

 The verb 'catalyze' has its etymological roots in chemistry and the Greek language.
 It is derived from the Greek word 'katalysis,' which means 'dissolution' or 'loosening.'
 This term was formed from 'kata,' meaning 'down,' and 'lysis,' meaning 'a loosening' or 'a splitting apart.'
 In chemistry, a catalyst is a substance that initiates or accelerates a chemical reaction by lowering the activation energy required for the reaction to occur, effectively speeding up the process without being consumed itself.
 The verb 'catalyze' is used to describe the action of a catalyst in initiating or accelerating a reaction, transformation, or change.
 Its etymology underscores the concept of a substance or agent that facilitates change by 'loosening' or facilitating reactions, a fundamental principle in the field of chemistry.

-Find the meaning of catalyze
+Find the correct meaning of the verb catalyze:

 Try Again!